sjl/adopt/docs/01-usage.markdown

 If you want to control the width of the help text lines when they are printed, `adopt:print-help` takes a `:width` argument:

+    :::lisp
     (adopt:print-help *ui* :width 50)
     ; =>
-    search - search files for a regular expression
+    ; search - search files for a regular expression
+    ;

-    USAGE: … [OPTIONS] PATTERN [FILE]...
+    ; USAGE: … [OPTIONS] PATTERN [FILE]...
+    ;

-    Search the contents of each FILE for the regular expression PATTERN.
+    ; Search the contents of each FILE for the regular ; expression PATTERN.
+    ;

-    If no files are specified (or if - is given as a file name), standard input will be searched instead.
+    ; If no files are specified (or if - is given as a ; file name), standard input will be searched
+    ; instead.

 `adopt:print-help` takes a number of other options — see the API Reference for more information.